Deczski/LibreLingo/apps/web/src/courses/interslavic/introduction/pozdrav-3.md

 # Lekcija 3

->  ISV: Tutčas pogledaj kako govorimo o minulosti ENG: Now take a look how do we speak about the past
+>  ISV: Tutčas pogledaj kako govorimo o minulostiENG: Now take a look how do we speak about the past

 ## Osnova | The basics: